Welding-stainless

 • Thermal conductivity only between one third and one half that of other steels

-• Coefficient of thermal expansion by 30-40%, even 50% greater
+• Coefficient of thermal expansion by 30-40%, even 50% greater than carbon steels

 In Welding-stainless, these two last characteristics variously affect the outcome, producing larger distortion than as found in other steels.

-Not all austenitic stainless steels of the 300 series are equally well weldable.
 The addition of sulfur or selenium used to improve machinability (as in Type 303) results in severe weld hot-cracking, which makes this particular material "non-weldable".

 Beware of...

-The above range of temperature occurs naturally not at the Welding-stainless location, where temperature is higher and lasts only for a short time, but in two strips of metal on both sides of the weld bead.
-This is the so called Heat Affected Zone (HAZ) where the harmful effects take place.
+The above dangerous range of temperatures occurs naturally in two strips of metal on both sides of the weld bead.

-In a sensitized joint the chromium, which is the main "stainless" ingredient, becomes sequestered or taken out of play and locally unavailable for the protective action.
-If not addressed correctly, Welding-stainless 18/8 steels may thus cause the loss of their protective property along sensitized paths.
-The welded material becomes prone to intergranular attack in a corrosive environment.
+In a sensitized joint, as explained above, the chromium, which is the main "stainless" ingredient, becomes sequestered or taken out of play and locally unavailable for the protective action.

 The Big Three...